State visit by Fidel Castro to Chile: Meetings and opinions of Castro

 Castro praised various aspects of Chile during his visit including its landscapes and political culture which he held to be superior to that of pre-revolutionary Cuba.
 Castro considered that Chile was amidst a revolutionary process, acknowledging the difficulties that existed in Chile and not in Cuba for that purpose, but praising the Chilean nationalization of copper.
-During his visit Castro was seen enjoying a number of typical Peruvian foods including pisco, chirimoya, and empanadas.
+During his visit Castro was seen enjoying a number of typical Chilean foods including pisco, chirimoya, and empanadas.
 On one occasion Castro dressed as a huaso with a poncho and chupalla in Santa Cruz.

 The most controversial aspects of his visit was his opinions on Chilean internal matters as he in turn criticized Chilean landowners, the press, the opposition to Allende and "the oligarchy".

 Despite the cordial feelings he expressed during his visit, Castro was reportedly critical of Allende's policies.
 “Marxism is a revolution of production," Castro is said to have stated, whereas "Allende's was a revolution of consumption."